Rarámuri: History

 The Rarámuri are believed to be descended from a people of the Mogollon culture.
 The Rarámuri repulsed and were never conquered by the Spanish conquistadors or fully converted by the Jesuit missionaries.
 When the Spanish arrived in the 1500s, they called these native people the "Tarahumara".
 By the early 17th century, the Spanish had established mines in Tarahumara territory and made some slave raids to obtain workers for the mines.
 Jesuit Juan Fonte established a mission, San Pablo Balleza, at the southern end of Tarahumara territory, expanding from missionary work with the Tepehuan to the south.
 The Tepehuan's violent resistance to Spanish incursion in the Tepehuan revolt of 1616 killed Fonte and seven other Jesuit missionaries, closing the mission for over a decade.

 The discovery of the mines of Parral, Chihuahua, in 1631 increased Spanish presence in Tarahumara lands, bringing more slave raids and Jesuit missionaries.
-Missions were established at Las Bocas, Huejotitlan, San Felipe and Satevo.
+Missions were established at Las Bocas, Huejotitán, San Felipe and Satevó.
 In 1648, the Tarahumara waged war against the Spanish.
 They gathered at Fariagic and then destroyed the mission of San Francisco de Borja.
 Two of the leaders of this attack were captured by the Spanish and executed.
 Shortly afterward, the Spanish established Villa de Aguilar in the heart of the upper Tarahumara country.

 From then on, the Tarahumara split into two groups.
 Those in the lower missions continued to move into the general Catholic population and largely lost their tribal identity.
 Those in the upper areas went to war under the leadership of Tepóraca and others, driving the Jesuits and Spanish settlers from the area.
 The Jesuits returned in the 1670s and ultimately baptized thousands of Tarahumara, but these people have retained a separate identity.
 Tepóraca was executed by the Spanish in 1690.
 From 1696 to 1698, the Tarahumara again waged war against the Spanish, but were defeated.
 An important 1691 Jesuit report concerned the resistance of the Tarahumara to evangelization, Historia de la tercera rebelión tarahumara.

 By 1753, the Jesuits turned over the lower Tarahumara missions to secular priests, and in 1767 the Jesuits were expelled from Spanish territories.
 Most missions in Tarahumara country ceased to operate or were turned over to Franciscans.
 Despite devoted and enthusiastic efforts, the Franciscans could not match the Jesuits’ feats, and the missions declined.
 The Jesuits reestablished the missions in the early 20th century.